giannan-mods/bondage-framework/README.md

 - Modders can now have their skills do 0 damage without causing issues with the game.
 This is useful for when one wants to run some code on skill execution, but not have a 0 damage popup appear.

 ## Configuration
 The framework comes with a file named `config.json` that players can edit to enable or disable certain aspects of the game.
 To enable one, change the "value" to **true**.
 To disable it, change it to **false**.
 Anything else may have unexpected consequences, so be careful!
 DO NOT modify fields other than "value".
-Here's a list of the currently configurable options:
+Here are the current options:

 - Make some class-specific skills inherent to the party member.
 - Toggle afflictions, a new type of skill passive for persistent negative effects.